From 2005 to present there has been a demonstration area for the rally cars at the top of the hill

 An exclusive garden party in the heart of the action, perfect for small groups and informal entertaining.

-Enjoy access to all 12 public grandstands and take in the spectacular hill action at various vantage points across the festival – from the Startline and all along the hill beyond Goodwood House to Molecomb Corner.
+Enjoy access to all 12 public grandstands and take in the spectacular hillclimb action at various vantage points across the festival – from the Startline and all along the Hill beyond Goodwood House to Molecomb Corner.

-Mingle in the relaxed garden of Goodwood House with a delicious buffet brunch, followed by our traditional afternoon tea selection with Veuve Clicquot NV.
+Mingle in the relaxed garden of Goodwood House with a delicious chef's table brunch, followed by our traditional afternoon tea selection and a glass of Veuve Clicquot NV.

 Whilst our Events Team make every effort to ensure a smooth experience for guests using a wheelchair at the event, due to the uneven grounds, wheelchair access in the Library Lawn Garden Party is extremely restricted.
 We kindly ask those with accessibility requirements to get in touch with our friendly Hospitality Team on +44 (0)1243 755054, who will be able to assist with recommending the right hospitality enclosures to suit your needs.